nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 When the program is first initiated, the `displayOpeningMessage()` method is called to display a welcome message while also calling the `loadData()` method of the `dataStorage` to display all the questions stored in the storage file if any.

-Afterwards, in the main loop of the program execution, the `getUserInput()` method is called at the start of the loop to capture user input as a `String` object, which is then used by the `Parser` and various `Command` classes to parse and execute the appropriate commands.
+Afterward, in the main loop of the program execution, the `getUserInput()` method is called at the start of the loop to capture user input as a `String` object, which is then used by the `Parser` and various `Command` classes to parse and execute the appropriate commands.
 This process is terminated only upon execution of a `CommandExit`.

 Finally, the `displayClosingMessage()` method is called to display a farewell message while also calling the `updateData()` method of the `dataStorage` to update the data stored in the storage file with the latest ones.